iree-org/iree-llvm-sandbox/experimental/iterators/README.md

 these sequences.
-This allows to (1) save memory for storing the entire sequence, which may allow to do computations that would otherwise exceed the main memory, (2) avoid computing values in the sequence that are never used, (3) as a concequence, work with inifite sequences, and (4) improve cache efficiency because the consumer of the values of a sequence is interleaved with the producer of that sequence.
+This allows to (1) save memory for storing the entire sequence, which may allow to do computations that would otherwise exceed the main memory, (2) avoid computing values in the sequence that are never used, (3) as a consequence, work with infinite sequences, and (4) improve cache efficiency because the consumer of the values of a sequence is interleaved with the producer of that sequence.